Flowtter/crispy/README.md

 ### Clips
 In the clips page, you can see the list of your videos.\
-You can rearange themn by drag and drop.\
+You can rearrange them by dragging and dropping them.\
 Select the video you don't want in the montage and add customs effects for a single clip.\
 Once you've made your selection, you can click on `generate cuts` to create the cuts.